Pages

 While preparing for the Lord midst what calamity brings

-And help every sister become self-reliant
+And help every sister become self-reliant!

 Too, prepared to face worldly storms and anxiety